Generic selectors

 Jonathan: Oh, very true.
 And I could probably do a restaurant almost as much harm by—if it intends to play in a certain league— by ignoring them as I do by writing about them.
 It’s just possibly less cruel.

-And he truly thought that he had a world class restaurant.
-In fact, the restaurant was incredibly boring.
+And he truly thought that he had a world-class restaurant.
+The restaurant was incredibly boring.

 And especially when it would be easy to fix it.
 And the idea of being constructive that theoretically works.
-So it’s like this person’s theory was to open with like a Southern Italian slant.
-It used, it was named after the Greek name for Naples, that theoretically they were going to concentrate on that region of Italy.
+So it’s like this person’s theory was to open with a Southern Italian slant.
+It used, it was named after the Greek name for Naples, and theoretically, they were going to concentrate on that region of Italy.

 Would it have been better to have written about it 18 months ago and put it to a swift death rather than have it die a merciful death?
 I don’t know.

 Jonathan: Yeah.
-I write bad reviews of places that are constructive and sometimes, in some restaurants the chefs actually take my suggestions to heart and they change it in ways that make them better.
+I write bad reviews of places that are constructive, and sometimes, in some restaurants, the chefs take my suggestions to heart and change them in ways that make them better.

-Rob: One of the hallmarks of your writing is that you really educate us about regionalism and food.
-Otherwise we tend to think of Chinese or Thai or Indian food in these broad, almost useless categories.
+Rob: One of the hallmarks of your writing is that you educate us about regionalism and food.
+Otherwise, we tend to think of Chinese, Thai, or Indian food in these broad, almost useless categories.

 Jonathan: I do a ton of research and I tell you how I have thousands and thousands of cookbooks, three or four or five thousand.
 I don’t know.
 There are rooms in my house you can’t walk into because there are so many cookbooks in them.

-And I’ve always tried to read everything I could on a regional food in English before I go there.
-If I go there, and I’m actually surprised by the area that the food is from, then I’ll go home and do research.
-I go to a restaurant four or five times, so more if it’s a cuisine that I’m unfamiliar, so I sort of have the time to familiarize myself with that.
+And I’ve always tried to read everything I could on regional food in English before I go there.
+If I go there, and am surprised by the area that the food is from, then I’ll go home and do research.
+I go to a restaurant four or five times, so more if it’s a cuisine that I’m unfamiliar with, so I sort of have the time to familiarize myself with that.

 There were a lot of things I was encountering for the first time.
-It was the first time that I had really tasted fresh, really well cooked bitter melon.
+It was the first time that I had tasted fresh, really well-cooked bitter melon.
 Bitter melon is this weird sort of warty thing.
 It looks like a cucumber with a really bad rash.
 And if you braise it properly, it has this texture like the most beautiful, most luscious melon that you’ve ever tasted, except it doesn’t taste like the most luscious melon.
-It has a taste—it has this bitterness and it’s not like bitter like coffee.
+It has a taste—it has this bitterness, and it’s not bitter like coffee.
 It’s like cancer medicine.
 It’s this bitterness that will stay with you for an hour and a half.

-There was this kind of soup— on Chinese menus they always translate it as “potage”—that was sort of like almost gumbo-like in texture but it’s sort of like sort of like a mucousy type of texture, right?
-You take a spoonful and it snaps back into the bowl.
-And it was flavored with something sweet, something smokey, something that in my ignorance of the cuisine I thought was it tasted a little like somebody had stubbed out a cigarette in the bowl of soup.
+There was this kind of soupon Chinese menus, they always translate it aspotage”—that was sort of like almost gumbo-like in texture, but it’s sort of like a mucousy type of texture, right?
+You take a spoonful, and it snaps back into the bowl.
+And it was flavored with something sweet, something smokey, something that, in my ignorance of the cuisine, I thought was it tasted a little like somebody had stubbed out a cigarette in the bowl of soup.

 It was my first experience with the infamous stinky tofu which is, which is tofu that’s left to age until it—